cba85/woocommerce-mondialrelay-theme/README.md

 # WooCommerce Mondial Relay theme

-A child theme for Storefront designed to be used as the theme for the WooCommerce Mondial Relay demo website.
+A child theme for Storefront designed to be used as the theme for the [WooCommerce Mondial Relay demo website](https://demo.mondialrelay-woocommerce.com) ([Github repository](https://github.com/cba85/woocommerce-mondialrelay-demo)).

 ## Bedrock